January 2023

 Thao Dao

-Areas of Expertise US resident and expatriate taxation US nonresident taxation International organization taxation IRS Amnesty programs, including Streamlined Filings Certifications/ Credentials CPA, licensed in Maryland and Virginia Education BS, Accounting, University of Maryland BA, Economics, University of Maryland Languages Spoken English Vietnamese Tax Supervisor Thao is a CPA and Tax Supervisor on The Wolf Group team responsible for providing specialized tax services to clients with international concerns, including expatriates, inpatriates, and high-net-worth individuals with global assets, as well as international organization employees and retirees, and entrepreneurs with foreign interests.
+Areas of Expertise US resident and expatriate taxation US nonresident taxation International organization taxation IRS Amnesty programs, including Streamlined Filings Certifications/ Credentials CPA, licensed in Maryland and Virginia Education BS, Accounting, University of Maryland BA, Economics, University of Maryland Languages Spoken English Vietnamese Tax Manager Thao is a CPA and Tax Manager on The Wolf Group team responsible for providing specialized tax services to clients with international concerns, including expatriates, inpatriates, and high-net-worth individuals with global assets, as well as international organization employees and retirees, and entrepreneurs with foreign interests.
 In this capacity, Thao assists U.S. citizens, green card holders, and foreign nationals with their individual income tax matters.
 She also assists clients in filing amended tax returns under IRS Amnesty programs, such as the IRS Streamlined Foreign and Domestic Filing Procedures.
 Before joining The Wolf Group, Thao interned at a public accounting firm, researching US tax laws for businesses and individuals, as well as assisting clients in resolving tax notices with the IRS.
 While at the University of Maryland, she participated in the Volunteer Income Tax Assistance program to provide tax preparation support to those in need.
 Outside of work, Thao enjoys traveling, baking, and playing with her dog.
 Thao is a big foodie and she will travel great distances for food.

 Sachini Amarasinghe